 Example: Blake’s car broke down in on PCH during rush hour.
 There is a long traffic jam as Blake is trying to get his car out of the lane.
 Joe is in a hurry and annoyed that Blake broke down.
 Joe speeds out of his lane, into oncoming traffic to pass the disabled car.
 Joe miscalculates the amount of time he has to pass the car and swerves, hitting Blake.

 Joe panics because he hit someone and speeds off.
-Blake has serious injuries from getting hit and dragged by Joe’s car.
+Blake has serious injuries from the pedestrian hit and from being dragged by Joe’s car.
 Joe is later arrested for felony hit and run with injury.
 Joe takes a plea deal to avoid jail time and is charged with reckless driving.
 Blake files a personal injury lawsuit against Joe.